poseidon/terraform-provider-ct/README.md

 }
 ```

-For **Container Linux only**, use the `snippets` field to append a list of Container Linux Config snippets and use `platform` if [platform-specific](https://github.com/coreos/container-linux-config-transpiler/blob/master/config/platform/platform.go) susbstitution is desired.
+Use the `snippets` field to append a list of Container Linux Config (CLC) or Fedora CoreOS Config (FCC) snippets.
+Use `platform` if [platform-specific](https://github.com/coreos/container-linux-config-transpiler/blob/master/config/platform/platform.go) susbstitution is desired (Container Linux only).

 ## Development